maierfelix/dawn-ray-tracing/RT_SPEC.md

 | OPAQUE | No Any-Hit Shader will be invoked for this geometry
 | ALLOW_ANY_HIT | Any-Hit Shader will be invoked only once when hitting a triangle

-### GPURayTracingAccelerationInstanceFlag
+### GPURayTracingAccelerationInstanceUsage

 | Name | Description |
 | :--- | :--- |
 | NONE |
 | TRIANGLE_CULL_DISABLE | Disables face culling for this geometry instance
 | TRIANGLE_FRONT_COUNTERCLOCKWISE | Indicates that the front face of the triangle for culling purposes is the face that is counter clockwise in object space relative to the ray origin
 | FORCE_OPAQUE | Interprets the flags of all referenced geometry containers to be opaque.
-This behavior can be overridden with the `traceNV` ray flag
+This behavior can be overridden with the `traceRayEXT` ray flag
 | FORCE_NO_OPAQUE | Inverse behavior of `FORCE_OPAQUE`

-### GPURayTracingAccelerationContainerFlag
+### GPURayTracingAccelerationContainerUsage

 | Name | Description |
 | :--- | :--- |